wanderingbonzi/minecraft-performance-guide/main.md

 ## **Custom ISOs**

 * If you're lazy to do any optimizations on your own, I'd recommend using a custom Windows 10 ISO such as ``ggOS``, ``AtlasOS`` or``GhostSpectre Superlite``.
 These are *extremelly* stripped down versions of Windows.
+They include some tweaks which I haven't included, since they'd take a lot of time to do by hand.
 Out of all the 3, ggOS will provide the best fps/low latency at the cost of compatability and features, which you can read in [their discord server.](https://discord.gg/ggOS)